SichaoFu/Personal_Homepage/index.md

 ---

 ## Education
-* 2020.09-Now,  Ph.D. degree in information and communication engineering, College of Oceangraphy and Space Informatics, Huazhong University of Science and Technology.
+* 2020.09-Now,  Ph.D. degree in information and communication engineering, College of Oceangraphy and Space Informatics, Huazhong University of Science and Technology, Wuhan, Hubei, China.
-* 2017.09-2020.06, M.Eng. degree in electronics and communication engineering, College of Oceangraphy and Space Informatics, China University of Petroleum (East China), Led by professor [**Weifeng Liu**](https://frostliu.github.io/);
+* 2017.09-2020.06, M.Eng. degree in electronics and communication engineering, College of Oceangraphy and Space Informatics, China University of Petroleum (East China), Qingdao, Shandong, China, Led by professor [**Weifeng Liu**](https://frostliu.github.io/);
-* 2013.09-2017.06, B.Eng. degree in communication engineering, College of Information Science and Engineering, Linyi University;
+* 2013.09-2017.06, B.Eng. degree in communication engineering, College of Information Science and Engineering, Linyi University, Linyi, Shandong, China;

 ---